How to Play Drums With Brushes – What Most Drummers Miss

 I’ve actually written another article about these brushes too.
 It’s a kind of product review and will give you more details about why I like these brushes the best for my drumming.

-Simply said, brush playing will add a whole new dimension to your drumming and get you more gigs.
+Simply said, learning how to play drums with brushes will add a whole new dimension to your drumming and get you more gigs.
 Through my brush playing, I have found creative and fun ways to make music sound better in recording sessions, live performances and at rehearsals.

 Drummers who can use brushes get called for a much wider range of gigs than drummers who can only use drum sticks.
 In Fact, EVERY professional drummer I know, can use drumming brushes to some degree.